ezraroi/Human-AI-Collab/output/concepts.md

 A processing pathology characterized by **outward fluency without inward capacity**.
 The user performs understanding (theoretical sophistication, narrative coherence) without metabolizing meaning. beta-elements remain unprocessed; no felt shifts occur; This is the **diagnostic inverse of transformation**.
 ### System Role
-PSB is the primary failure mode of *Human + Journal + AI + Time*.
+PSB is the primary failure mode of *the Third Intelligence*.
 It breaks the Recursive Loop by:
 - Characterized by loss of embodied verification (Channel 1) on Identity Stakes
 - Preventing metabolization (Alpha-Function dormancy)
 - Eliminating Journal materialization (only in Identity Stakes work)